Footloose and Fancy Free

 The titular (that’s a real word, honestly) song from the soundtrack to everybody’s second favourite Kevin Bacon film – number one has to be Tremors – ‘Footloose’ topped the charts in 4 countries and, along with ‘Danger Zone’, remains pretty much the only Kenny Loggins song that most people can name.

 This recently appeared on a set list for a gig; I hadn’t heard it in years and I’d forgotten what an absolute belter of a tune it is – the bass line is relentlessly propulsive and I defy anyone to play the chorus sections without a massive grin on their face.
+If you listen closely in the second prechorus (bars 72-75), you can also make out what appears to be an overdubbed high-register line that ascends chromatically.

 Speaking of the bass, I nearly spat out my coffee when I found out that the player in question wasn’t a white guy with a mullet and a moustache, but Nathan East – well, I was right about the moustache at least… On a serious note, though, this is undeniable proof that the great session players have the ability to sound totally authentic in almost any genre.